Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Methods

-To measure the relationship between question length and model accuracy, for each LLM we fit a logistic regression model of the form $p(l) = 1/(1+e^{-(\beta_{0} + \beta_{1}l)})$, where $p(l)$ is the probability that the specific LLM correctly answers a question of length $l$.
-We included a constant, $\beta_{0}$, to avoid asserting that $p(0)= 0.5$, but primarily interpreted $\beta_{1}$ as an indication of the relationship.
-For question length, we used the word count of the prompts, since different models have different approaches to tokenisation.
-We then transformed the raw word count by taking the natural log to account for the right skew of the distribution.
+We fit logistic regressions to test for relationships between model accuracy and the predictive factors of question length and model confidence.
+For each LLM we fit a logistic regression model

+where ${\rm P}(x)$ is the probability that the specific LLM correctly answers a question with property $x$.
+We interpret $\beta_{1}$ as an indication of the direction of the relationship between the variables tested.
+For testing question length, we used the word count of the prompts as the predictor, since different models have different approaches to tokenisation.
+We then transformed the raw word count by taking the natural logarithm to account for the right skew of the distribution.
+For testing model confidence, we used the probability given to the highest likelihood response as the predictor, since this indicates whether model confidence is well-calibrated.